-There a no specific English language requirements for work visa applicants.
+There are no specific English language requirements for work visa applicants.
 However, Immigration New Zealand expects a certain level of English to ensure that you can undertake your employment in New Zealand.
-The level required will depend on your employer's requirements and the job description.
+The standard required will depend on your employer’s requirements and the job description.
 Your immigration officer will need to be satisfied that your level of English is sufficient to perform your duties correctly and will assess this during your visa application process.

 Immigration NZ does not set any English language requirements for students.
-Some Education Providers (especially at tertiary level) require a certain level of English before offering you a place, but this will vary from one provider to the next and you will have to find this out individually.
+Some Education Providers (especially at tertiary level) require a certain level of English before offering you a place, but this will vary from one provider to the next, and you will have to find this out individually.

 There are different ways of showing that you and your family meet the minimum English language standard.

 You may not have to take the IELTS test if you can demonstrate that you: